kbroman/ProgrammingNotes/linux_setup.md

 19. Changed hostname by editing the files `/etc/hostname` and `/etc/hosts`

+20. Connect to printer

+    - When I got home and connected to my home wifi, it automatically detected and added our printer.
+And it just worked: opened a PDF in evince and was able to print a couple of pages double-sided and in color.

 16. python3, ruby, coffeescript

 19. Install VirtualBox and Windows + Office365